 When using this medicine as a laxative, it may be best to take your dose at bedtime.

-Magnesium oxide may be taken with food if it upsets your stomach.
+Phillips' Cramp-free may be taken with food if it upsets your stomach.

 Call your doctor if your symptoms do not improve after 7 days of treatment, or if symptoms get worse.

 Store at room temperature away from moisture and heat.

 Since Phillips' Cramp-free is sometimes used when needed, you may not be on a dosing schedule.
 If you are on a schedule, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.